mcpcpc/k1ss/wiki/storage/disks.md

 |                            |                                                 |

 The boot partition is generally only used for storing kernels or an initramfs.
-As these files are usually very small (<20MB), 256MB is more than enough to accomodate most use-cases.
+As these files are usually very small ( less than 20MB), 256MB is more than enough to accomodate most use-cases.
 512MB is plenty.
 A separate BOOT is only required on UEFI systems.